Table of Contents

 Gone are the days where only monetary glitz dazzled the eyes of the cream of the employees.
 Now, company culture has moved significantly up in their criteria while choosing a workplace.

 Delighting employees with relevant, suitable, and desirable gifts gives you a long rope to achieve that ideal culture, as gifting has the same positive impact on employees as it has on clients.
-It affects their performance and, ultimately, your client’s satisfaction with the end product/service.
+It affects their performance and your client’s satisfaction with the end product/service.
+Get-to-know-you questions can help employers better understand their employees' likes and dislikes when it comes to gifts.
+This way, they can avoid giving gifts that are not relevant or desirable to their employees.

 However, there are “side” benefits of investing in culture.
 Gift-giving harmonizes the relationship between employees and organizations and makes them feel valued.